heichunny/CoRise_Project/README.md

-# CoRise_Project - Launching Airbnb in Sydney
+# CoRise_Project - Launching and Scaling Airbnb in Sydney